-As vegetation of the overburden emplacements will take a number of years to establish, strategic localised screen plantings will continue to be implemented to the east of the MPO area, along Kayuga and Wybong roads (Figure 5).
+As vegetation of the overburden emplacements will take a number of years to establish, strategic localised screen plantings will continue to be implemented to the east of the MPO area, along Kayuga Road and Wybong Road (Figure 5).
 This screen planting will assist in shielding the Active Mining Area from the east during the rehabilitation establishment phase of the overburden emplacements.